mukil/dmx-webpages/README.md

 Note: The permission who can see your published webpage depends on the so called _SharingMode_ of the workspace your webpage topic is assigned to.
 You can learn more about sharing data with the public or within a group of users in the [DMX User Guide](https://docs.dmx.systems).

 The webpages modules is still far from perfect and comes with a lot of quirks.
-Feel free to ask for help or give feedback in the DMX Forum.
-For more help using DMX Webpages check out its (documentation here)[https://dmx.readthedocs.io/en/latest/plugins.html#webpages].
+Feel free to ask for help or give feedback in the [DMX Forum](https://forum.dmx.systems).
+For more help using DMX Webpages check out its [documentation here](https://dmx.readthedocs.io/en/latest/plugins.html#webpages).

 ## License